zatalian/barista/Readme.md

 # Luigi - an Intelligent Internet of Things (IIoT) barista

 ### Intro
 This is my submission to the [Simumatik IoT Coffee Machine Challange](https://academy.simumatik.com/courses/iot-coffee-machine/).

 Luigi is a highly intelligent but completely useless IoT barista.
+Because the coffee machine is only fitted with buttons and an old text display, Luigi has to communicate with yes/no questions.
+Can you get him to pour you a coffee?

 ### Prerequisites
 To run Luigi you will need
 * an account at simumatik.com + simumatik launcher installed
 * nodejs installed
 * an mqtt broker with anonymous login allowed

 ### Getting Started
 * start your mqtt broker